GoogleChrome/developer.chrome.com/site/en/docs/devtools/lighthouse/index.md

 But first, you need to set up the site so that you can make changes to it later:

 1. Go to `chrome://version` to check what version of Chrome you're using.
-This tutorial was made with Chrome 68.
-If you're using an earlier or later version, some features may look different or not be available.
-You should be able to complete the tutorial still, just keep in mind that your UI may look different than the screenshots.
+We made this tutorial with Chrome 68.
+If you're using an earlier or later version some features may be different or unavailable.
+You should still be able to complete the tutorial, but keep in mind that your UI may look different to the screenshots.
 2. [Open the source code for the site][2].
 This tab will be referred to as the _editor tab_.

     {% Img src="image/admin/h2JSHSXIa8G3kOqRILbk.png", alt="The editor tab.", width="800", height="457" %}